facebook/react/docs/tutorial/tutorial.md

 return <Square value={this.state.squares[i]} onClick={() => this.handleClick(i)} />;
 ```

 Now we're passing down two props from Board to Square: `value` and `onClick`.
 The latter is a function that Square can call.
-So let's do that by changing `render` in Square to have:
+So let's replace the `this.setState()` call we used to have inside the button click handler in Square's `render()` with a call to `this.props.onClick()`:

 ```javascript
 <button className="square" onClick={() => this.props.onClick()}>